 - I’ve been really working on my Youtube channel lately!

 - SD Card Speed Test Roundup October 2017

 - Yongnuo 100mm f2 Lens Details

 - Editing Tip: Using a game controller to review and cull photos.

 Tag Archives: lens

+I recently made a video about firmware v1.03.
+There are improvements in auto-focus performance, especially in live-view mode.
 Here is a link to full sized example photos on Flickr: https://www.flickr.com/photos/152056770@N07/albums/72157685978716892 You can pick this lens up on Amazon here.
 Here is a crop of one 100MM@f2 photo at 100% without additional editing: I’d personally consider that is producing a nice amount of detail, especially without any editing.
-There are a large number of factors involved from the distance to the subject to others like hand/shutter shake.
-The Youtube … Continue reading
+There are a … Continue reading

 I did a quick test on three lenses that I have to see if they are Parfocal or Varifocal.
 If you are unfamiliar with those terms, Parfocal is a type of zoom lens that does not have focus shift when the lens is zoomed throughout the focal length range.
 This is a great feature for video work because the photographer can achieve focus and zoom without the need to refocus. … Continue reading

 Here is another learning series article and video.
 This time I go over the camera lens aperture.
 Youtube video link: The camera lens aperture is the variable opening inside the lens that lets more or less light into the camera.
 A small aperture has a larger number.
 See a full technical description of aperture on Wikipedia: http://en.wikipedia.org/wiki/Aperture Also important is the f-number that explains what the aperture number means: http://en.wikipedia.org/wiki/F-number … Continue reading